First US lunar lander in more than 50 years rockets toward moon with commercial deliveries

+But about seven hours after liftoff, Astrobotic Technology reported the solar panel on the lander wasn’t properly pointed toward the sun to generate and store power and it was investigating the issue.

-Astrobotic Technology’s lander caught a ride on a brand new rocket, United Launch Alliance’s Vulcan.
-The Vulcan streaked through the Florida predawn sky, putting the spacecraft on a roundabout route to the moon that should culminate with an attempted landing on Feb.
+The Pittsburgh company’s lander caught a ride on a brand new rocket, United Launch Alliance’s Vulcan.
+The Vulcan streaked through the Florida predawn sky, putting the spacecraft on a roundabout route to the moon for a landing attempt on Feb.
 23.

 NASA gave the two companies millions to build and fly their own lunar landers.
 The space agency wants the privately owned landers to scope out the place before astronauts arrive while delivering NASA tech and science experiments as well as odds and ends for other customers.
 Astrobotic’s contract for the Peregrine lander: $108 million.